 You might be surprised to learn that skin cancer is the most common form of all cancers.
 But when skin cancer is caught early, it’s almost always treatable.
-It’s very important to know all skin cancer types so you can be aware of what they look like and when to go see a dermatologist immediately.
+It’s very important to know all skin cancer types so you can be aware of what they look like and when to go see a dermatology provider immediately.
 When skin cancer is detected early and treatment is given, nearly all skin cancers can be treated with no mortality.
 Each of the skin cancer types present differently on the skin, which is why knowing what they look like is crucial in detecting them yourself.
 Some types of skin cancer will look like a bump or dot on the skin and you might easily shrug it off as nothing.
-As a rule, if you see a spot on your skin that is changing in color, shape, texture or size, make an appointment to see a dermatologist to get it checked out immediately.
+As a rule, if you see a spot on your skin that is changing in color, shape, texture or size, make an appointment to see a dermatology provider to get it checked out immediately.

 Basal Cell Carcinoma

 Did you know that basal cell carcinoma (BCC) is the most commonly occurring type of skin cancer?
 In fact, it’s the most common of all cancers combined.
 Basal cell carcinoma refers to the skin’s basal cells, which are found in the deepest part of the epidermis.